 I know.
 I know.
 It’s easy to breeze over this part of SEO.

 It feels like such a drag.
 You already created an amazing piece of content.
-You don’t also want to have to test the meta description and title tag for each piece of content.
+You don’t want to have to test the meta description and title tag for each piece of content.

-But I promise that it will be well worth your time.
+But it’s well worth your time.

 Then, try to replicate the good and get rid of the bad.

-Experiment #7: Test the impact of LSI keywords
+Experiment #7: Test the Impact of LSI Keywords

 Just include them a little bit less.
 They should supplement your other keywords and content, not replace your existing hard work.

 You can find some great LSI keywords directly from Google’s suggestions if you start typing in your primary keyword.